ome/ngff-spec/ngff_spec/specification.md

 ### "coordinateSystems" metadata
 (coordinate-systems-md)=

-A "coordinate system" is a collection of "axes" / dimensions with a name.
+A `coordinateSystem` is a JSON object with a "name" field and a "axes" field.
 Every coordinate system:
 - MUST contain the field "name".
   The value MUST be a non-empty string that is unique among all entries under `coordinateSystems`.
 - MUST contain the field "axes", whose value is an array of valid "axes" (see below).

-The order of the `"axes"` list matters and defines the index of each array dimension and coordinates for points in that coordinate system.
+The elements of `"axes"` correspond to the index of each array dimension and coordinates for points in that coordinate system.
-For the above example, the `"x"` dimension is the last dimension.
+For the below example, the `"x"` dimension is the last dimension.
 The "dimensionality" of a coordinate system is indicated by the length of its "axes" array.
-The "volume_micrometers" example coordinate system above is three dimensional (3D).
+The "volume_micrometers" example coordinate system below is three dimensional (3D).

 ````{admonition} Example